OpenClassrooms-Student-Center/alumnis/content/students/maximilienleboiteux.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Devenir développeur
+objective: Devenir dÃ©veloppeur
 short_description: J'aime apprendre de nouvelles choses

 # don't touch that

 template: students

-description:
-J'aime apprendre de nouvelles choses, découvrir le monde du développement informatique est ma nouvelle passion
+description: J'aime apprendre de nouvelles choses, dÃ©couvrir le monde du dÃ©veloppement informatique est ma nouvelle passion

 # image must be located in content/images/students